-The YCBI was envisioned by founding Director Joseph Schlessinger, PhD, William H. Prusoff Professor and Chair of Pharmacology at Yale School of Medicine.
-Now joined by Mark A. Lemmon, PhD, the David A. Sackler Professor of Pharmacology and the Institute’s Co-Director, the Institute will be created from the ground up, with 2-3 new laboratories coming on stream each year over the next 5 years.
+The YCBI was envisioned by founding Director Joseph Schlessinger, PhD, William H. Prusoff Professor of Pharmacology at Yale School of Medicine.
+Now joined by Mark A. Lemmon, PhD, the Alfred Gilman Professor and Chair of Pharmacology and the Institute’s Co-Director, the Institute will be created from the ground up, with 2-3 new laboratories coming on stream each year over the next 5 years.

 Drs.
 Schlessinger and Lemmon are committed to building an institute for the long term and with a clear emphasis on making their research count for cancer.
 In concert with Yale Cancer Center, the Institute aims to become a driver of basic science through opportunities emerging from clinical research already at Yale.

 Faculty Advisory Committee:

 Mark Lemmon (Pharmacology), Co-Director

 Joseph Schlessinger (Pharmacology), Co-Director

 Marcus Bosenberg (Dermatology and Pathology)

 Valerie Horsley (Molecular, Cellular and Developmental Biology and Dermatology)

 David Stern (Pathology)